-Course Title & Code Credits Credit Distribution Course on of the Eligibility Criteria Pre-requisite of the Course Lecture Tutorial Practical/ Practice (if any) GE -15 MEDIA PSYCHOLOGY 4 3 1 0 Class 12 th Pass Nil
+Course Title & Code Credits Credit Distribution of the Course Eligibility Criteria Pre-requisite of the Course Lecture Tutorial Practical/ Practice (if any) GE -15 MEDIA PSYCHOLOGY 4 3 1 0 Class 12 th Pass Nil

 - To develop an understanding of media, media literacy and their psychological implications. - To examine how we interact with media on the psychological level. - Understand the benefits of applying media psychology. - Appreciate the interaction of media and culture. - Examine media contents and effects and socialization.